Cacti/documentation/Command-Line-Scripts.md

 in the 1.0 and 1.1 releases, this method was found to be broken and has been corrected since 1.2.

-If you feel the need for manual re-indexing, you may run it from cli.
+If you feel the need for manual re-indexing, you may run it from CLI.
 Calling the script with the parameter `--help` yields

 ```console